wotschofsky/discord-live-translator/README.md

 1. Clone the repo
 2. Configure a `.env` file with appropriate values for `BOT_TOKEN` and `CLIENT_ID`
 3. Run `docker compose up -f docker-compose.prod.yml -d`

+## Deploying slash commands

+For the bot to be controllable, you need to deploy the included slash commands:

+1. Clone the repo
+2. Install dependencies using Yarn
+3. Configure a `.env` file with appropriate values for `BOT_TOKEN` and `CLIENT_ID`
+4. Run `yarn deploy`

+When setting `GUILD_ID` in addition to the variables above, commands will be automatically redeployed on bot startup for that specific guild/server.